deannachurch/SBCapstone_CRISPRScreens/README.md

 GetIsoformInformation.ipynb: Notbook for getting isoform counts.

 AnnotateGenes.ipynb: Annotate genes with essentiality status (essential, non-essential or unknown)

+GetGeneLength.ipynb: Get the full length of each gene.

 ### Data Processing
 Brunello_count_library.ipynb: This is the main notebook that was used for initial EDA analysis.
 This integrates both transcript information and count information from the brunello library.